Shimer Great Books School: History

 In 1852, the pioneer town of Mount Carroll, Illinois, lacking a public school, incorporated the Mount Carroll Seminary with no land, no teachers and no money.
 The town persuaded Frances Wood and Cindarella Gregory, two schoolteachers from Ballston Spa, New York, to come and teach.
 On May 11, 1853, the new seminary opened in a local church with eleven students.
-Shimer has evolved over time from a coeducational seminary to a women's seminary, a women's academy, a women's junior college, a women's college, to a coeducational Great Books college.
+Shimer has evolved over time from a coeducational seminary (which at the time did not carry the current connotation of a school for training clergy, but was instead used to denote a school equating roughly to what we would now consider the last 2 years of high school and the first 2 years of college) to a women's seminary, a women's academy, a women's junior college, a women's college, to a coeducational Great Books college.

 Unable to raise sufficient funds locally, the seminary's founders borrowed money to construct a building in 1854.
 They were discouraged by the school's finances and sold it to Wood and Gregory, who borrowed money for the purchase.
 In 1857, Wood married Henry Shimer, a mason who was a creditor of the seminary.
 Henry left immediately after the nuptials for medical school, securing private lodging upon his return; the new Mrs. Shimer continued to cohabit with Miss Gregory.
 In 1864, the overcrowded school began accepting female students only.